Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Discussion

 \subsubsection{Applying the drawing software analogy to other domains}

 Analogies used to design software often stay within the same domain: the digital canvas for drawing software and the blank sheet for text editors.
 Through this work, we show the potential of using analogies from different domains.
 We believe this strategy could inform the design of software from all domains.
 For example, code editors could also benefit from layers to structure the code.
 This would allow an organization with a finer granularity than files, and layers could be hidden to remove the code responsible for a specific feature.
 Algorithms could be merged, intersected or excluded to change their behaviours.
-And tools such as brushes could intelligently edit code to refactor, add comments, or change the style.
-In fact, this idea was recently experimented with ``Code Brushes'' to enhance the readability or fix simple bugs in code~\cite{wattenbergerGitHubNextCode2024}.
+And tools such as brushes could perform smart editing of code to refactor, add comments, or change the coding style.
+In fact, this idea was recently experimented with ``Code Brushes'' that can enhance the readability or fix bugs in code~\cite{wattenbergerGitHubNextCode2024}.